 Western wear, including the bolo tie, was popularized through 1950s television shows and movies.
 Some TV and movie personalities who brought scarf slides and bolo ties into the everyday vernacular include the Cisco Kid, Hopalong Cassidy and Roy Rogers.
 Bolo ties have been created by American Indian jewelers since the late 1940s and they continue to create them today.

 The bolo tie's road to acquiring the status of Arizona's official neckwear took place over several years.
 KOOL Channel 10's anchor Bill Close and five other bolo tie enthusiasts met in 1966 at the Westward Ho Hotel in downtown Phoenix.
 From the beginning, their intent was to make the bolo tie a state emblem.
 Perhaps to help the cause, Arizona Highways Magazine devoted several pages of its October 1966 issue to Southwestern jewelry, including bolo ties.
 Help arrived when Governor Jack Williams proclaimed the first week of March 1969 as "Bolo Tie Week."
 After several unsuccessful attempts, a bill making the bolo tie the official state neckwear was finally passed on April 22, 1971.
 The bolo tie is also the official neckwear of New Mexico and Texas, although Arizona was the first state to designate it as such.

 Who is wearing bolo ties?
 Both men and women, for one thing.
-While perusing some celebrity photographs, I noticed bolo ties being worn at one time or another by Dwight D. Eisenhower, David Fienstein, Maria Sharapova, Patrick Swayze, Ansel Adams, Robin Williams, Viggo Mortensen, David Carradine, Val Kilmer, Richard Pryor and Johnny Carson.
+While perusing some celebrity photographs, you'll notice bolo ties being worn at one time or another by Dwight D. Eisenhower, David Feinstein, Maria Sharapova, Patrick Swayze, Ansel Adams, Robin Williams, Viggo Mortensen, David Carradine, Val Kilmer, Richard Pryor, and Johnny Carson.